KarinRL/gettingcleaningdata/CodeBook.md

 ===================================================================
+<h2>A. Introduction </h2>
-A. In this project we collected the mean and standard deviation of measurements of human activity of 30 volunteers assembled by the lab referenced above in a data frame called:<br>
+In this project we collected the mean and standard deviation of measurements of human activity of 30 volunteers assembled by the lab referenced above in a data frame called:<br>
 **measurements.means.stdev**
 Then we created a tidy data frame which contains the mean of each variable in